+7.3.1.Continue supplemental oxygen, if available.

-- 7.3.1.
-Continue supplemental oxygen if available - 7.3.2.Administer additional SQ (5-10 ml/kg) fluids if procedure lasted more than 1 hour, there was blood loss, xylazine or dexmedetomide was used, or if procedure may prevent animal from eating and drinking normally after procedure. - 7.3.3.
-Remove rectal probe from animal but keep animal on/under heat source. - 7.3.4.
+- 7.3.2.Administer additional SQ (10 ml/kg) fluids if procedure lasted more than 1 hour, there was blood loss, Xylazine or Dexmedetomidine was used, or if procedure may prevent animal from eating and drinking normally after procedure. - 7.3.3.Remove rectal probe from animal but keep animal on/under heat source. - 7.3.4.
 Place more corneal protectant in eyes. - 7.3.5.
-Monitor animal continuously until it begins to move on its own. - 7.3.6.Once animal begins to move, place in pre-warmed recovery cage by itself (lined with paper towels, not bedding) and continue to provide heat support.
-Monitor frequently until animal is moving about cage and grooming. - 7.3.7.Place animal back into normal home cage (provide food pellets or gel food/treats and supplemental water source (i.e. Transgel, hydrogel) on floor of cage, especially if prolonged or painful procedure performed) - 7.3.8.Place cage flag card on cage to indicate what procedure animal had performed and all drugs administered. - 7.3.9.Ensure all monitoring sheets appropriate to procedure are completed according to approved animal care protocol.
+Monitor animal continuously until it begins to move on its own. - 7.3.6.Once animal begins to move, place in pre-warmed recovery cage by itself (lined with paper towels, no loose bedding) and continue to provide heat support.
+Monitor frequently (at least every 10 minutes) until animal is moving about cage and grooming. - 7.3.7.Place animal back into normal home cage (normal bedding; provide food pellets or gel food/treats and supplemental water source (i.e. Transgel, hydrogel) on floor of cage, especially if prolonged or painful procedure performed). - 7.3.8.Place cage flag card on cage to indicate what procedure animal had performed and all drugs administered. - 7.3.9.Ensure all monitoring sheets appropriate to procedure are completed according to approved animal care protocol.